S-Lab-System-Group/Primo/README.md

 ```
 # Primo

 Primo is a unified framework that assists developers to design practical learning-augmented systems with interpretable models.
-To learn more about how Primo works, please refer our [ATC '22 paper](TODO) ***"Primo: Practical Learning-Augmented Systems with Interpretable Models"***.
+To learn more about how Primo works, please refer our [ATC '22 paper](https://www.usenix.org/conference/atc22/presentation/hu).

 ## Installation